-SOCW 601-3 Issues in Northern/Remote Social Work Current issues in Northern and Remote Social Work Policy and Practice unravels, explores and analyzes the linkages between community issues, personal presenting problems and global, national and regional historical, economic and social developments.
-It focuses on public issues and personal problems as they affect different demographic groups and First Nations populations that live in the central and interior of British Columbia.
-This course aims to formulate changes in social work practice and policy that gives a greater voice to the consumers of welfare and the social and personal services of the welfare state.
+SOCW 601-3 Current Issues in Northern/Remote Social

+Work This course unravels, explores and analyzes the linkages between community issues, personal presenting problems, and global, national and regional historical, economic and social developments.
+It focuses on public issues and personal problems as they affect different demographic groups and Indigenous populations that live in the central and interior of British Columbia.
+This course examines the formulation of changes in social work practice and policy that give a greater voice to the consumers of welfare and the social and personal services of the welfare state.

-SOCW 602-3 First Nations: Advanced Social Work Practice First Nations: Advanced Social Work Practice investigates conceptual, policy and practice issues that will help professionals in the human services develop an appropriate role for social work in indigenous cultures.
-Government and legal processes, values, economic factors, policies and practices will be examined.
-Issues such as racism, the position of women and children in relation to reserve, town and city life, autonomy, integration, underdevelopment and the transfer of social services to First Nations will be addressed.
+SOCW 602-3 Indigenous Peoples: Advanced Social Work

+Practice This course investigates conceptual, policy and practice issues that help professionals in the human services develop an appropriate role for social work in Indigenous cultures.
+Government and legal processes, values, economic factors, policies and practices are examined.
+The course examines issues such as racism, the position of women and children in relation to reserve, town and city life, autonomy, integration, underdevelopment and the transfer of social services to Indigenous peoples.

-SOCW 603-3 Women: Policy/Practice Issues Women and Human Services: Critical Issues in Policy and Practice explores the historical nature of the role of women and women's struggles in Canada with particular focus on the role of women in northern, remote and First Nation communities.
+SOCW 603-3 Women: Policy/Practice Issues This interdisciplinary course explores the historical nature of the role of women and women's struggles in Canada with particular focus on the role of women in northern, remote and Indigenous communities.
 The exploration also includes a review of feminist perspectives and the meaning and application of feminist practice for social work in the areas of policy, research, counselling and direct service.
-The course draws on interdisciplinary knowledge and will provide the opportunity to analyze and debate the social and political forces which have shaped the condition of women in social work in particular and in human services generally.
-While gender relations are the focus, they will be analyzed as they intersect with race, class, ability, sexual orientation, aging, and so on.
+While gender relations are the focus, they are analyzed as they intersect with issues such as race, class, ability, sexual orientation, and aging.